 - Reduced overheads for exporters and importers in application and receipt of ePhytos

-From the outset, the local private sector has been active in identifying the main systemic challenges they currently face and in supporting the adoption of the IPPC ePhyto Solution.
+From the outset, the local private sector was actively engaged in identifying the main systemic challenges they faced and in adopting electronic exchange.
 In public private dialogue marking the end of the project’s scoping stage, businesses pledged to assist BAF in bringing it to fruition, including participating in the necessary training and early testing during implementation.
-Further, the private sector also committed to working alongside the Fijian government on a project steering committee to bring about a mutually successful conclusion for the country and for traders.
+Further, the private sector worked alongside the Fijian government on a project steering committee to bring about a mutually successful conclusion for the country and for traders.

 Find out more about how to get involved with the Alliance.
 Click on the relevant icon: